Freiling87/CCU/CCU/Scratchpad.md

 ﻿# Header Symbol Notes

-* = Has attempts ready to test
+Listed in order of Parent tier summary symbol priority

+C, T = Code this, Test this
-√ = Fully implemented feature
+H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features

 #	00 Initial Load Error Logs

 ---
+#	Campaign Editor √
+Nothing yet

+#	Character Editor
+##	C	Trait Hiding
+The notes for this are somewhere under #Traits and need to be moved
+##	C	Portrail Thumbnail Screenshot
+New
+##	C	Stat Screen Screenshot
+New
+##	C	User Settings panel for automation here
+New
+##	C	Character description text upload
+New

 #	Chunk Editor
-##		00 Error Logs Unidentified
+##	C	00 Error Logs Unidentified
 - Tried to place Safe, then this:
 	[Error  : Unity Log] IndexOutOfRangeException: Index was outside the bounds of the array.
 	Stack trace: